Skip to main content

 'You have to treat the whole body'

-"We really should look at the quality of life of these patients when they finish treatment and the survivorship aspect specifically, because they are being diagnosed so much younger and they're living longer," says Karen.
+"We really should look at the quality of life of these patients when they finish treatment and the survivorship aspect specifically, because they are being diagnosed so much younger and they're living longer," Karen says.

 The opening of the Sexual Health Clinic is crucial in its proof of concept for the rest of UHN about the importance of sexual health and survivorship with any diagnosis, Karen says.

-"You have to treat the whole body and you need to realize that sexual health and relationships with others and body image itself is still very, very important to overall quality of life," she says.
+"You have to treat the whole body and you need to realize that sexual health, relationships with others, and body image itself is still very, very important to overall quality of life," she says.

 Dr. Matthew agrees that the isolation these patients face is detrimental to their well-being.
 While most people seek support through their friends and family when faced with stress and trauma, the stigma of sexual dysfunction often prevents patients from accessing their usual support network.